Contributions to Luanti

 Tntrun

-Screenshot of the Minetest mod “Tntrun”
+Screenshot of the Luanti mod “Tntrun”

 Tntrun is a minigame where players spawn on a layer of falling TNT and the last player standing wins.